sampoder/balancing-act/README.md

 ---

-Not the thing I made but a cool video:
+Not the thing I made but a cool video from the process:

 https://github.com/user-attachments/assets/e4cd2f45-d6de-4523-a57f-c4242af3d922